notseanray/speak/README.md

 * The Rust file is very small, less than 4 KB, while being easy to understand, so you can even customize the engine for your purposes.
 (I recommend trying to customize the main function before modifying the engine for yourself.)

 * A lot of customization and dynamic range, there is practically no limit, even with the default settings.
-(Unless you want to make a +131k index map, then you'll need like 10 characters)
+(Unless you want to make a +131k index map, then you'll need to change like 10 characters)

 * Custom map types, for optimization purposes.
 (Named Data and TranslatedData)
 * Fully 100% Open Source.